magento/devdocs/src/sut/tracking.md

 ## SUT tracking develop and deploy

-This is a lambda implemented in GOLANG to receive tracking requests from SUT and it is stored in NewRelic.
+This is a lambda implemented in GOLANG to receive tracking requests from SUT and it is stored in New Relic.

+For more information on New Relic, see [New Relic services]({{page.baseurl}}/cloud/project/new-relic.html) topic.

 ## Requirements